 With Great Power recently sat down with Scott Blunk, Senior Strategic Business Planner at Sacramento Municipal Utility District, known as SMUD, to talk about a pretty unique program he’s stood up that could change the way utilities look at electrification.

-SMUD’s program provides zero percent loans for homeowners to replace their old, inefficient appliances with more energy efficient, electric models.
-Appliances like your gas stove.
+SMUD’s program provides zero percent loans for homeowners to upgrade their old, inefficient appliances with more energy efficient, electric models.
+Appliances like your natural gas-powered stove.

 Now, anyone with a Twitter account can tell you, the gas stove debate has fierce proponents on both sides.
 We are not here to settle that debate today, but we are sure that this won’t be the last time we are talking about it.
-Especially when utilities like SMUD are working to transform and electrify the built environment, which ultimately includes all gas appliances.
+Especially when utility providers like SMUD are adjusting their business model to transform and electrify the built environment, which ultimately includes the replacement of all gas appliances.

-Blunk, back from the Peace Corp and working on his masters, got interested in green building by buying and fixing up housing in the early 2000’s.
+Blunk, back from the Peace Corp and working on his masters, got interested in green building by buying and fixing up housing in the early 2000s.
 A hands-on background, if you will.
 During the 2008/2009 recession, he pivoted to energy efficiency, because one thing will always be true: people want to save money, if not necessarily the world.
 If carbon emissions reductions aren’t enough to motivate change, lower utility bills might be.

 With all these spinning plates, it’s easy to see why you need a systems expert to make this work.
-This isn’t your traditional utility efficiency program; this is a highly sophisticated system that operates based on numerous factors but only succeeds with one: will people change their energy behaviors?
+This isn’t your traditional utility efficiency program; this is a highly sophisticated system that operates based on numerous factors but only succeeds with one: will utility customers change their energy behaviors?

 Blunk and SMUD are betting on people doing just that.
-His hope is that today, SMUD, tomorrow the state of California, and after that, look out, America.
+His hope is that today, SMUD’s service territory, tomorrow the state of California, and after that, look out, America.
 Electrification is coming.
 You might want to spend some time saying goodbye to your gas stove, as well as mapping out the EV charging stations in your neighborhood.

 If you’re up against the challenge of changing your residential, industrial, and commercial customers’ energy use behaviors, listen to Blunk’s full episode on With Great Power here or reach out to chat with a GridX specialist.